gabriellareggiano/MEDIC/README.md

 ## Installation/dependencies

 To install MEDIC, you need to:
-- install anaconda and pip on your system.
+- install anaconda and pip on your system
 - get a license for pyrosetta
 - create a python environment for MEDIC
-- git clone the source code and install medic
+- git clone the source code and install MEDIC

 #### PyRosetta License
 In depth instructions for the installation of pyrosetta can be found here: [Installation with environment manager](https://www.pyrosetta.org/downloads#h.6vttn15ac69d).